chimwopara/logic/QUICK_REFERENCE.md

 - Browse all shared challenges
 - See language, difficulty, steps
 - One-click to play
-- Auto-updates when new challenges shared
+- Auto-updates when New P&Ls shared

 **How to Share:**
 1. Complete challenge